-- Discrimination: This is addressed in the Code of Business Principles ("COBP") and Respect, Dignity and Fair Treatment ("RDFT") Code Policy. - Fair wages: This is addressed in the COBP, RDFT Code Policy and Framework for Fair Compensation. - Forced labour: This is addressed in the COBP and RDFT Code Policy. - Freedom of association: This is addressed in the COBP and RDFT Code Policy. - Harassment: This is addressed in the RDFT Code Policy. - Health and safety: This is addressed in the COBP and the Occupational Health and Safety Policy. - Land rights: Principles and Guidance were implemented in 2018. - Working hours: This is addressed in the RDFT Code Policy.
+- Discrimination: This is addressed in the Code of Business Principles ('COBP') and Respect, Dignity and Fair Treatment ('RDFT') Code Policy. - Fair wages: This is addressed in the COBP, RDFT Code Policy and Framework for Fair Compensation. - Forced labour: This is addressed in the COBP and RDFT Code Policy. - Freedom of association: This is addressed in the COBP and RDFT Code Policy. - Harassment: This is addressed in the RDFT Code Policy. - Health and safety: This is addressed in the COBP and the Occupational Health and Safety Policy. - Land rights: Internal Principles and Guidance - Working hours: This is addressed in the RDFT Code Policy.